jfreeze/gce-freebsd/README.md

     ./gcloud-compute-instance-create.sh elixirconf elixirconf-www-01 elixirconf-net

+### Set a Static IP

+If you want, you can get a reserved static IP for your new VM instance.
+Since this is a one time task, it is simple enough to do it from the GCE web console.

+In the console, click on the instance name, click edit at the top of the page, change the IP address from <code>ephemeral IP</code> to <code>static IP</code>.
+You will need to create a name for your static IP.
+I used <code>elixirconf-com</code>.
+Save the changes.

-## Connect to the new VM Instance (Your web server)
+### Connect to the new VM Instance (Your web server)

-Set a static IP if desired, by clicking on the instance name, click edit at the top of the page, change from ephemeral IP to static IP (create a name) save the changes
+Set a static IP if desired, by
     # connect with gcloud to update project ssh metadata
     gcloud compute ssh "elixirconf-www-01" \
       --project "elixirconf" \